omarreis/vsop2013/planetfun/README.md

 TDT is uniform, consistent with atomic time.

 Normally time is converted JD (Julian Date) and counted since J2000.0.
-Many AA funcions use time parameter in "Centuries since j2000"
+Many AA functions use time parameter in "Centuries since j2000"

 While VSOP2013 specifies TDB (Barycentrc Dynamical Time), the app uses TDT ( aka Terrestrial Time ).

 A clock in Paris runs differently from a clock in the solar system baricenter due to General Relativity effects (movements, gravity).
 TDB accounts for that.
 The difference between TDB and TDT is small, I suppose.
 [Check!]